deadc0de6/dotdrop/docs/howto/merge-files-when-installing.md

 # Merge files on install

-Dotdrop allows you to merge multiple files into one using Jinja2's `include` directive.
+Dotdrop allows to merge multiple files into one using Jinja2's `include` directive.

 For example, let's assume you want to keep your `.vimrc` split into multiple parts in dotdrop:
 * `<dotpath>/vimrc.d/top`: top part of the file